Last updated on September 14th, 2023

-One of the most popular questions I often get in messages or comments is about the Istanbul museum pass card.
+One of the most popular questions I often get in messages or comments is about two things – a 7-day Turkey itinerary and the Istanbul museum pass card.
 Is it worth buying it?
 Is this museum card for 5 days worth the money if you are visiting Istanbul only for 2 or 3 days?

 Well, it all depends.